Kiyomi is a former Canadian pharmacist who is now living in Japan, where she enjoys being immersed in her Japanese roots.

 Both of these groups had dance sequences that became very trendy on social media.
 The dance sequence in NiZiu’s “Step and a Step” video has even earned a name—the nawatobi dance (jump rope dance)—as one of the moves looks like they are skipping rope.
 BTS’ “Dynamite” dance steps also made fans want to imitate and create their own videos.

 The entertainer/comedian/YouTuber Fuwa Chan had a huge break in the past year and continues to appear on various talk and variety shows.
 Her name was one of the top googled words in Japan in 2020.
-She’s bubbly, comedic, and you can’t miss her as she is always dressed up in bright rainbow coloured sporty gear that makes her look like she’s ready for a workout.
+She’s bubbly and comedic, and you can’t miss her as she is always dressed up in bright rainbow-coloured sporty gear that makes her look like she’s ready for a workout.

 Since the COVID outbreak, everybody has had a lot of time to check out all the streaming services and watch a lot of TV.
 One drama that was often talked about in Japan is called Ai no Fujichaku (the English title is Crash Landing on You), shown on Netflix.